 Joint Urban Ministry Project – JUMP’s mission is to provide the physical, emotional and spiritual well-being of people by providing spiritual care, advocacy, and direct assistance to meet basic needs.

 Restaurant Roundup – RRU is a program for restaurants that asks you to round up your bill to the nearest dollar and the money is donated to food charities.
 Members of CCP and Ohavi Zedek piloted this program at Leunig’s in 2018 and implemented it at The Spot and The Spot on the Dock in 2019.
+This program is on hold during COVID.

 Vermont Interfaith Power and Light – VTIPL seeks to educate faith communities and individuals about the threat that climate change presents to Creation and Earth.